-Properties provide the means of accessing various types of information regarding a message that passes through the ESB.
-You can also use properties to control the behavior of the ESB on a given message.
+Properties provide the means of accessing various types of information regarding a message that passes through the ESB profile.
+You can also use properties to control the behavior of the ESB profile on a given message.
 Following are the types of properties you can use:

-- Generic Properties: Allow you to configure messages as they're processed by the ESB, such as marking a message as out-only (no response message will be expected), adding a custom error message or code to the message, and disabling WS-Addressing headers.
+- Generic Properties: Allow you to configure messages as they're processed by the ESB profile, such as marking a message as out-only (no response message will be expected), adding a custom error message or code to the message, and disabling WS-Addressing headers.

 - HTTP Transport Properties: Allow you to configure how the HTTP transport processes messages, such as forcing a 202 HTTP response to the client so that it stops waiting for a response, setting the HTTP status code, and appending a context to the target URL in RESTful invocations.